imeyefly/Rando-Prompto/README.md

 - A video going over the basics of the app can be found here: https://youtu.be/dC7moqtbuCM

+# NOTE:
-NOTE: This App Requires Python and PIP to be installed to run.
+This App Requires Python and PIP to be installed to run.
 Pyperclip is requires as well but can be installed with a file in the app folder.

--What does Rando-Prompto do?
+# What does Rando-Prompto do?

 * Rando-Prompto is a random prompt generator with 10,001 pre-installed phrases to make countless prompts.